Hiro Mashima

 Hiro Mashima (真島 ヒロ, Mashima Hiro) is a Japanese manga artist.
 He gained success with his first serial Rave Master, published in Kodansha's Weekly Shōnen Magazine from 1999 to 2005.
 His best-selling work, Fairy Tail, published in the same magazine from 2006 to 2017, became one of the best-selling manga series with over 72 million copies in print.
-Mashima began the currently ongoing Edens Zero in 2018.

 Fairy Tail won the Kodansha Manga Award for shōnen manga in 2009, and Mashima was given the Harvey Awards International Spotlight award in 2017 and the Fauve Special Award at the 2018 Angoulême International Comics Festival.

 Early life

 Mashima stated that he knew he wanted to be a manga artist for as long as he can recall.
 His father was an artist that aspired to turn professional, but died when Mashima was young.
 Living in the mountains as a child, his grandfather would bring him discarded manga that he found.
 After reading them, Mashima would draw from them.
 In middle school, he began to rebel and get into trouble, but still drew everyday.
 In high school, he became guitarist in a rock band named Night Meeting, which played a show every two or three months.
 Mashima was eventually indefinitely suspended from school due to his delinquency and, after reflecting during this time away, decided he would try to make it as a professional manga artist.
 Moving to Tokyo after graduating high school, he entered a school specializing in teaching manga artists, but left without completing the studies.
 He stated that while it taught him the basics, he felt it would not help as a professional.